Best Hiking Clothes for Women (Hiking Outfit Ideas)

 Hiking Snacks

 Pack some high-calorie snacks for your hike on the trail.
-Popular options are energy gels, bars, balls, jerky, nuts, or even Snickers.
-Hiking at elevation can burn a lot of calories so it’s important to maintain your glucose levels.
+Popular options include energy gels, bars, balls, jerky, nuts, and Snickers.
+Hiking at elevation can burn a lot of calories, so it’s important to maintain your glucose levels.

-It’s advised to eat as much as 200-300 calories per hour of exercise.
-If it’s a long day on the mountain you can always bring a packed lunch with a sandwich and high calories like dried fruits.
+Eating as much as 200-300 calories per hour of exercise is advised.
+If it’s a long day on the mountain, you can always bring a packed lunch with a sandwich and high calories like dried fruits.
 (I’m pretty much a kid and still love a peanut butter and jelly sandwich).

 Headlamp

 You shouldn’t hike without a headlamp, even on a day hike.
-We rarely do sunrise hikes, but a headlamp is always in our bag just in case we get caught on the mountain after dark.
-They are small and light so there is no reason not to have one in your pack.
+We rarely do sunrise hikes, but a headlamp is always in our bag if we get caught on the mountain after dark.
+They are small and light, so there is no reason not to have one in your pack.
 This is another hiking accessory that could save your life.

 We have several headlamps, but one of our new favorites is the Biolite.
 It took several recommendations online before settling on this one because of its affordable price and durability.
-It delivers 200 lumens, costs $50, and will likely last a decade or longer sweet deal if you like to spend time outdoors.
+It delivers 200 lumens, costs $50, and will likely last a decade or longer.
+It’s a sweet deal if you like to spend time outdoors.

 Water Bladder

 While I like having a water bottle on my hikes, I like having a water bladder even more.
-A bladder keeps me regularly drinking since I never have to stop hiking and take out my bottle.
-It’s always readily available for when you need it.
+My bladder keeps me regularly drinking since I never have to stop hiking and take out my bottle.
+It’s always readily available when you need it.

-You should consume at least two liters of water a day while hiking in the mountains; often this means you either carry two bottles of water.
-The better option for carrying that much water on your treks is to carry a water bladder.
+You should consume at least two liters of water daily while hiking in the mountains; this often means you carry two bottles of water.
+A water bladder is better for carrying that much water on your treks.

-Most hiking backpacks and even daypacks designed for hiking have a sleeve for carrying your extra water.
+Most hiking backpacks and even daypacks designed for hiking have a sleeve for carrying extra water.

 Grayl Ultralight Water Bottle

-I love the design of this water bottle!
-Like the Lifestraw Go, the Grayl bottle also features a filter.
-However, the filter design is entirely different than the Lifestraw.
-Most important is that this water bottle system purifies water vs. filters which removes viruses and virtually removes all threat of waterborne illnesses.
+I love the Grayl bottle as it features a purifier.
+Most importantly, this water bottle system purifies water vs. filters, removing viruses and virtually all threats of waterborne illnesses.

 Emergency Blanket

-This is where preparation for spending a night out in the wilderness comes into effect.
+This is where preparation for a night out in the wilderness occurs.
 If you’re on a short loop around town, it’s probably not necessary, but any significant hike in a national park or wilderness area presents the risk of spending the night outside.

-When temperatures drop at night, it presents the perilous threat of hypothermia or frostbite.
+When temperatures drop at night, it presents the dangerous threat of hypothermia or frostbite.
 An emergency blanket is a light and small item to keep in your pack.

 Women’s Hiking Backpacks